/terms/definition-lead-style · 6 min read · intermediate

 The discipline applies to the first paragraph of an answer block, not every paragraph throughout the page.
 The practical rules:

-• Open with the definition itself, not with setup: a paragraph that opens with "There are many definitions of X, but for the purposes of this article..." buries the definition.
+- Open with the definition itself, not with setup: skip framings like "There are many definitions of X, but for the purposes of this article..." that bury the definition.
 Start with the actual definition: "X is [direct definition]."
 Then elaborate.

-• Make the first sentence self-contained: a reader who only reads the first sentence should know what the term means, in usable form.
-A first sentence that requires forward references ("see definition in §3 below") fails the standalone test.
+- Make the first sentence self-contained: write so a reader who only reads the first sentence knows what the term means, in usable form.
+Reject any first sentence that requires forward references ("see definition in §3 below"); it fails the standalone test.

-• Avoid forward dependencies in the lead sentence: the first sentence should not depend on definitions, terms, or framings introduced later in the page.
-If a definition needs a technical term that has not been introduced, either explain the term inline (a brief parenthetical) or link it to its own glossary entry.
+- Avoid forward dependencies in the lead sentence: keep the first sentence independent of definitions, terms, or framings introduced later in the page.
+If a definition needs a technical term that has not been introduced, either explain it inline (a brief parenthetical) or link it to its own glossary entry.

-• Save qualifiers, exceptions, and elaboration for paragraphs 2 and beyond: the lead paragraph is the definition.
-Subsequent paragraphs add nuance, counter-examples, historical context, and operational guidance.
+- Save qualifiers, exceptions, and elaboration for paragraphs 2 and beyond: keep the lead paragraph for the definition only.
+Add nuance, counter-examples, historical context, and operational guidance in subsequent paragraphs.

 What to skip: